goosegoosegoosegoose/sql-querying/README.md

 # sql-querying
+postgresql usage SELECT
-22.2 exercise sql stuff. git bash sucks and this course isn't windows friendly. spent long on this
+git bash sucks and this course isn't windows friendly. spent long on this